 About the Artist:

-Ekene Ijeoma is a Nigerian-American conceptual artist and computational designer whose work explores social, political, and environmental systems.
-From 2019–2024, he founded and led the Poetic Justice Group at the MIT Media Lab, which used art to rethink ideas around social justice.
-He also founded Black Forest, a nationwide project that plants trees as living monuments.
-His work has been presented by organizations including the Museum of Modern Art, the Kennedy Center, Bloomberg Philanthropies, and the Contemporary Art Museum of St. Louis.
-He lives and works in New York City.
+Ekene Ijeoma is a Nigerian-American conceptual artist and computational designer who researches social, political, and environmental systems to develop multimedia works that expose inequities and empower communities.
+From 2019–2024, he founded and directed the Poetic Justice Group at MIT Media Lab, a lab for reimagining social justice through art.
+He also founded Black Forest, a nationwide initiative planting trees as living monuments.
+His work has been presented by the Boston Public Art Triennial, Bloomberg Philanthropies, the Kennedy Center, the Museum of Modern Art, and the Contemporary Art Museum of St. Louis.
+He lives and works in New York, NY.